lmcinnes/umap/doc/mutual_nn_umap.rst

 They also different ways to obtain the new local neighborhood for each point ``x_i``:

-#. ``Adjacent Neighbors``: Only consider neighbors that are directly connected(adjacent) to ``x_i`` in the connected mutual k-NN graph.
+1. ``Adjacent Neighbors``: Only consider neighbors that are directly connected(adjacent) to ``x_i`` in the connected mutual k-NN graph.
-#. ``Path Neighbors``: Using shortest path distance to find the new k closest points to ``x_i`` with respect to the connected mutual k-NN graph.
+2. ``Path Neighbors``: Using shortest path distance to find the new k closest points to ``x_i`` with respect to the connected mutual k-NN graph.
 This shortest path distance can be considered a new distance metric as it directly aligns with UMAP’s definition of an extended pseudo-metric space.

 .. image:: images/mutual_nn_umap_lc.png
-   :width: 600
    :align: center

 Visualizing the Results
 ----------------------------------------------